dataviscourse/tutorials/README.md

 ### Deployment

-just push your changes.
-An automatic build will compile it using jekyll 2.4.0 and push it to the public repository
+Just push your changes, GitHub Pages will automatically build.

+### Troubleshooting

+See [this tutorial](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/) if you're running into problems.